moengage/MoEngage-iOS-SDK/Frameworks/MoEngage.framework/README.md

 ## SDK Initialization

 Login to your MoEngage account, go to **Settings** in the left panel of the dashboard.
 Under App Settings, you will find your **APP ID**.
-Provide this APP ID while initializing the SDK with **initializeDevWithApiKey:** and **initializeProdWithApiKey:** methods as shown below.
+Provide this APP ID while initializing the SDK with **initializeTestWithConfig:** and **initializeLiveWithConfig:** methods as shown below.

 ### In Objective-C:

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

+        //Create a config object
+        MOSDKConfig *sdkConfig = [[MOSDKConfig alloc] initWithAppID:@"Your APP ID"];

-        // Separate initialization methods for Dev and Prod initializations
+        // Separate initialization methods for Test and Live Environments
         #ifdef DEBUG
-            [[MoEngage sharedInstance] initializeDevWithAppID:@"Your APP ID" withLaunchOptions:launchOption];
+            [[MoEngage sharedInstance] initializeTestWithConfig:sdkConfig andLaunchOptions:launchOptions];
         #else
-            [[MoEngage sharedInstance] initializeProdWithAppID:@"Your APP ID" withLaunchOptions:launchOption];
+            [[MoEngage sharedInstance] initializeLiveWithConfig:sdkConfig andLaunchOptions:launchOptions];
         #endif

         //Rest of the implementation of method